polygraphus - Fotolia

 MLC vs SLC: Which flash SSD is right for you?

 Which flash SSD you choose depends on the performance you need and the price you want to pay, but the differences are not as great as you may think

-MLC vs SLC: It's a difference you need to know about when thinking of buying solid-state disks based on flash memory technology, which is now affordable enough to merit serious consideration when planning a storage system.
+MLC versus SLC: It’s a difference you need to know about when thinking of buying solid-state disks (SSDs) based on flash memory technology, which is now affordable enough to merit serious consideration when planning a storage system.

 In practice, however, the differences are not quite as clear as you may expect.
 To see how this technology is developing, its application and where it is heading, we need to look at how the two types of flash memory work and how they are sold.

 Storage sales discussions are not normally about the trade-offs of MLC vs SLC, said Valdis Filks, storage technologies director at research firm Gartner.
 “This is normally hidden by implementation,” he said.
 “In other words, it’s up to the enclosure manufacturer of the storage array, and it’s the controller that’s more important than the underlying storage technology.”